osmode/ddash/README.md

 ## What is DDASH?
 ---
-DDASH is a tool for issuing Ethereum-based tokens as proof-of-integrity of locally hosted and distributed data.
+DDASH is a networking protocol for the exchange of distributed/locally hosted data and meta-data.

 * One-click Ethereum coinification of any digital resource